fuseio/fuse-studio/README.md

 the `.env.dist` is the config template while `.env` is the actual file used for environment variables.
 The `.env` is gitignored so fill free to tweak it.

+Then open [localhost:9000](localhost:9000) in your browser.
+The IPFS node needs time to sync, so for the first time part of the data may not be fetched on time.
+Refresh the browser if this is the case.

+### Frontend Development

+For the best experience, stop the client docker container and start it natively as described [here](#setup-client).

 ## Without Docker

 ### Setup database